Quitting Alcohol: One Year of Sobriety

 But the biggest problem is yet another one: I really enjoyed it.
 I have a hedonistic side that thrives for pleasure and while I'm a very rational person when sober, I couldn't stop drinking once I exceeded a certain threshold.
 It also helped me suppress my anxiety and ADD in moments of acute panic and sensory overload.
 After all, alcohol is also a sedative.

-That was just before my 30st birthday.
-The plan was simple: Celebrate one last time for 2 days straight and then quit for at least the rest of the year.
-Long story short, I had a great party and never touched a glas ever since and also do not plan to do so ever again.
-In addition to that, I also completely quit smoking, since I was only doing that while being drunk anyways.
+So, the plan was simple: celebrate one last time, two days straight, and then quit for at least the rest of the year.
+Long story short, I had a great party, and I haven't touched a glass of alcohol since.
+I also completely quit smoking, as I only did that while drinking anyway.

 One Year Sober

-Well, where do I start?
-I feel much better both physically and mentally.
+I feel much better, both physically and mentally.
 While the day-to-day difference isn't always noticeable, my health metrics and journal entries paint a clear picture of improvement.

-I lost a couple of kilos and increased my VO2max quite a bit, going for long runs way more frequently.
-My energy levels are usually way higher and I have less mood swings than I did before.
-Looking at my journal, my average daily rating went up from 3.75 to 4.15 out of 5 and my daily happiness score went by up 0.5 points.
+I've lost a few kilos and increased my VO2 max significantly.
+I go for long runs far more frequently.
+My energy levels are usually higher, and my mood swings have decreased.
+Looking at my journal, my average daily rating improved from 3.75 to 4.15 out of 5, and my happiness score is up by 0.5 points.

-While all of that feels nice and I'm certainly proud of myself, the best part is that I enjoy life much more than ever before.
-Oh, and I don't spend my Sundays completely wasted on the couch.
-That's 52 more days a year with meaningful activities.
+While I'm certainly proud of these changes, the best part is that I enjoy life so much more.
+Oh, and I don't spend Sundays completely wasted on the couch anymore—that's 52 extra days a year for meaningful activities.

 The Impact of Alcohol

-While some people, especially in Germany, might relate to my story, most of you probably do not quite share the same background.
-So instead of sharing anecdotal evidence, let's look at scientific research and explore some facts about alcohol and the impact it has on our health and society.
+While some people, especially in Germany, might relate to my story, not everyone shares the same background.
+So, let's explore some scientific facts about alcohol and its effects on health and society.

 Health Consequences